Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Experimental setup

-\paragraph{FF ReLU networks.} Feed Forward ReLU network (or FF ReLU for short) consists of a sequence of Linear layers with 0 bias, each followed by a ReLU activation layer, last layer included.
-When it is specified that FF ReLU has width 256, that means that there are only two linear transformations involved: first, from an input vector to a hidden vector of size 256, second, from a hidden layer of size 256 to the output dimension.
-When a sequence of widths is given (i.e. FF ReLU with widths 64,64), we mean that our network has several hidden layers, sizes of which are listed from the hidden layer closer to the input to the hidden layer closer to the output.
+A fully Connected Network with ReLU activations (or FCN ReLU for short) consists of a sequence of Linear layers with zero bias term, each followed by a ReLU activation layer, the last layer included.
+When it is specified that FCN ReLU has a width of 256, there are only two linear transformations involved: first, from an input vector to a hidden vector of size 256, and second, from a hidden layer of size 256 to the output dimension.
+When a sequence of widths is given (i.e. FCN ReLU with widths 64,64), FCN has several hidden layers, sizes of which are listed from the hidden layer closer to the input to the hidden layer closer to the output.

+\textit{Remark on the Dead ReLU problem.} Since we use ReLU as the last layer's activation, outputs of the model can in some cases become zero-vectors, specifically in scenarios with classification using MSE loss.
+To address this issue we use a modified version of the FCN model for all MSE experiments --- the last ReLU activation is substituted with a Leaky ReLU function with a negative slope of $0.01$.

-We also present table \ref{tab:ff_relu_params}, that contains the number of model parameters for different FF ReLU networks configured for MNIST1D\footnote{MNIST1D input image is a vector of size $40$.}.
+Table~\ref{tab:ff_relu_params} shows a list of FCN ReLU realisations with various hidden layer widths and depths and the respective number of model parameters.
+All models in this table are configured for the MNIST1D\footnote{MNIST1D input image is a vector of size $40$.} dataset.